rexresearch

 medically safe adhesive for routinely securing, and regularly

 detaching for hygienic purposes, prosthetic devices.
-The problems
+The

-been contaminated.
+surface has been contaminated.

 Accordingly, the need exists in the art for medically acceptable

-polymer compositions suitable for use as prosthetic devices which
+polymer compositions suitable for use as prosthetic devices

-possess permanently adherent, properties and which can be
+which possess permanently adherent, properties and which can be

 repetitively applied and detached from human skin or other